hingyeung/photo-analyser/README.md

-npm run list-batches   # List all batches from the Anthropic API with status npm run clear-db       # Delete all rows from the images table npm run clear-db -- --reset-analysis  # Clear analysis data only (keeps uploads)
+npm run list-batches   # List all batches from the Anthropic API with status npm run clear-db       # Delete all rows from the images table npm run clear-db -- --reset-analysis  # Clear analysis data only (keeps uploads) npm run clear-files    # Delete all files from the Anthropic Files API
 ```

 ### Type Checking